 One of the world’s most sustainable stadiums

-At first glance, the biggest stadium in the Netherlands, the Johan Cruijff ArenA may seem like a typical venue for sports and music events Thousands of football fans regularly pack the stands to cheer on Ajax, and music lovers come for concerts by The Rolling Stones, Rihanna, Coldplay and other acts.
+At first glance, the Johan Cruijff ArenA may seem like a typical venue for sports and music events.
+Thousands of football fans regularly pack the stands to cheer on Ajax, and music lovers come for concerts by the likes of The Rolling Stones, Rihanna and Coldplay.
 But few realise this stadium is filled with eco-friendly and sustainable features that minimise its impact on the environment, making it one of Amsterdam’s greenest buildings.

 The power of sun, rain and wind

 The stadium is topped by a massive retractable roof that takes about 20 minutes to open and close.
 At first sight, it looks like a sweeping metal structure that provides shelter and little else.
 However, this massive canopy plays a major role in the stadium’s sustainability efforts – it’s covered in more than 4,200 solar panels and collects rain that’s used to water the football field.